DavoodKazemi/DavoodKazemi/README.md

 - 👋 Hi, I am Davood Kazemi
-- 👀 I’m interested in web development, specifically ASP.Net Core, ReactJS and WordPress.
+- 👀 I’m interested in web development, specifically as a backend developer.
+- 🌱 I've worked with ASP.Net Core, WordPress Development, ReactJS and Node.js.
 - 📫 How to reach me: SacredCode1@gmail.com
 - 🌱 My new blog: https://davoodkazemi.com